trdroid/MEAN-Sample-Apps/PicShare/README.md

 ![](_misc/AWS%20Services.png)

+Click on "Groups" in the dashboard.

+Click on the "Create New Group" button.

 Create a group that is assigned with administrative privileges, so that users who are meant to administer the app can be added to this group.

 ![](_misc/Creating%20a%20group.png)